tobozo/M5Stack-SD-Updater/README.md

 🚫 LIMITATIONS:
 ---------------
-- SD Library limits file names (including path) to 32 chars but 16 is recommended.
+- SPIFFS/LittleFS libraries limit their file names (including path) to 32 chars but 16 is recommended as it is also printed in the lobby screen.
+- Long file names will eventually get covered by the jpg image, better stay under 16 chars (not including the extension).
 - Short file names may be treated as 8.3 (e.g 2048.bin becomes 2048.BIN).
 - FAT specifications prevent having more than 512 files on the SD Card, but this menu is limited to 256 Items anyway.
-- Long file names will eventually get covered by the jpg image, better stay under 16 chars (not including the extension).

 <br />